sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![The Execute Fusion script icon is highlighted on the Visual Studio toolbar.](./media/visual-studio-fusion-execute.png "Run the script")

-5. Now, we will utilize a query that lists database objects that are invalid, and hence unsupported by ora2pg, meaning that they will not be converted and exported.
+5. Now, we will utilize a query that lists database objects that are invalid and unsupported by the ora2pg utility.
 It is recommended to fix any errors and compile the objects before starting the migration process.
-Create a new file, titled `show-invalid-objects.sql`, in the same directory as the previous script.
-This simple query returns all invalid objects in the current schema.
+Create a new file named `show-invalid-objects.sql` and save it in the same directory.
+Run this query to find all of the invalid objects.

     ```sql
     SELECT owner, object_type, object_name
     FROM all_objects
     WHERE status = 'INVALID';
     ```

 6. As you can see, we do not have any invalid objects.

     ![Invalid objects](./media/invalid-objects.PNG)

 ## Exercise 3: Prepare to Migrate the Oracle database to PostgreSQL
-Duration: 2 hours
+Duration: 60 minutes

 In this exercise, you will configure Azure Database for PostgreSQL and Azure App Service, install and configure ora2pg and pgAdmin, and create an assessment report that outlines the difficulty of the migration process.